d2l-ai/d2l-en/chapter_appendix_math/information-theory.md

 ### Interpretations

-You may be curious: in the entropy definition, why we use an expectation of a negative logarithm?
+You may be curious: in the entropy definition :eqref:`ent-def`, why do we use an expectation of a negative logarithm?
 Here are some intuitions.

 First, why do we use a *logarithm* function $\log$?
 Suppose that $p(x) = f_1(x) f_2(x) \ldots, f_n(x)$, where each component function $f_i(x)$ is independent from each other.
 This means that each $f_i(x)$ contributes independently to the total information obtained from $p(x)$.
 As discussed above, we. want the entropy formula to be additive over independent random variables.
 Luckily, $\log$ can naturally turn a product of probability distributions to a summation of the individual terms.